kastle-lab/cs7810-intro-to-ke/project-deliverables/materialization.md

 ### Materialization
 * Deploy a triplestore.
 Choose one of [GraphDB](https://www.ontotext.com/products/graphdb/), [Stardog](https://www.stardog.com/), or [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) (preferred).
 * Load `schema.ttl` into the triplestore.
-* Modify the [materialization starter code][../templates/rdflib-starter.py] to ingest your data.
+* Modify the [materialization starter code](../templates/rdflib-starter.py) to ingest the data.
 It is recommended to have a series of these scripts which will run for each dataset that needs to be integrated.
+These scripts should be placed in the `code` directory.
 * For each triplified dataset, load the respective `.ttl` into the triplestore

 ### Validation